 - Medicine to treat symptoms

 A medicine called naloxone (Narcan) may be given if an opiate was part of the mix.
-This medicine often rapidly restores consciousness and breathing.
+This medicine often rapidly restores consciousness and breathing, but its action is short-lived, and may need to be given repeatedly.

 There is no direct antidote for barbiturates.
 An antidote is a medicine that reverses the effects of another medicine or drug.